 All high school dates look like this.
 Not.

-These two drivers—good storylines and a subliminal desire to relive experiences differently—are not mutually exclusive and adult queer female viewers almost certainly enjoy teenage couples because of a combination of both.
+These two drivers—good storylines and a subliminal desire to relive experiences differently—are not mutually exclusive and adult viewers almost certainly enjoy teenage couples because of a combination of both.
 Another factor, one that differentiates minorities from the white, heterosexual majority, is the absence of minority representation on TV.
 Historically, there have been so few lesbian couples on TV that it is probable that teenage couples represent a large proportion of them.
 In fact, fictional lesbian couples mostly only date back approximately twenty years, and until the mid-2000s could all but be counted on two hands.
-Therefore, when considering potential favorite couples, the selection is highly limited for queer women.
+Therefore, when considering potential favorite couples, the selection is highly limited for gay women.

 Conversely, the straight majority have innumerable adult couples on hundreds of shows a year, dating back decades to choose from.
-Therefore, while it makes sense that adult queer women would have a few favorite TV couples that were teenagers, it would be much more uncommon for adult heterosexuals to also have favorite couples that were teenagers.
+Therefore, while it makes sense that adult gay women would have a few favorite TV couples that were teenagers, it would be much more uncommon for adult heterosexuals to also have favorite couples that were teenagers.
 As a side note, it seems likely that other minorities, such as people with disabilities, would have a similar tendency to enjoy teenage couples because of their also circumscribed pool of couples.